12. Chasing a Ghost

 “Gotcha.”

-Kevin found himself nodding.
-“Why people like to see it on TV.”
+Kevin nodded and said, “Why people like to see it on TV.”

 “Are those ping-pong balls?”